bleskomat/bleskomat-pos/README.md

 ### Wiring the Membrane Keypad

-Use the table below to connect the ESP32 devkit to the membrane keypad.
+Use the table below to connect the ESP32 devkit to the 4x4 membrane keypad:

 | ESP32       | Keypad   |
 |-------------|----------|